Exhibition

 EBBA BRING, JOHAN SÖDERSTRÖM, SEBASTIAN LARSMO, TORGEIR HUSEVAAG, KIRSTEN OPSTAD.

-A collaboration between Tegnerforbundet and the Nordic Artists' Center Dale (NKD).
+Acollaboration between Tegnerforbundet and Nordisk Kunstnarsenter Dale (NKD).

-Five artists, three months residency, a group exhibition.
+Five artists, three months residency, one group exhibition.

 The exhibition DRAWING & TEXT is the result of an open Nordic call for tenders in 2019, and a working stay at NKD in March, April and May 2020.
 The jury consisted of Ottar Karlsen and Marit Victoria Wulff Andreassen from the Tegnerforbundet's then board and Kalle Grude appointed by NKD.

 The word and the image are often considered to belong to two separate worlds, albeit two worlds that often mirror each other.
-But both the word and the line germinate in the mind before it finds its incarnation on paper or screen.
-Through an action orchestrated by the hands, the idea takes its physical form through the line or the word, and something that previously only existed as a thought has now assumed physical form.
+But both the word and the line germinate in the mind before it takes on its incarnation on paper or screen.
+Through an action orchestrated by the hands, the idea is given physical form through the line or word, and something that previously existed only as a thought has now assumed physical form.
 Why does one idea end up as text, and another as a drawing?
-What differentiates the two art forms, and what links them together?
-In what way is the pictorial reflected in the text, and the textual in the drawing?
-Based on the call for proposals, the artists, side by side, over three months under the pressure of the corona pandemic, worked on the group exhibition in Tegnerforbundet .
+What separates the two art forms, and what links them together?
+In what way is the visual reflected in the text, and the textual in the drawing?
+Based on the call for submissions, the artists have worked side by side for three months under the pressure of the corona pandemic to develop the group exhibition at Tegnerforbundet.

 The exhibition shows five artists with different approaches to the theme, or the collective term drawing & text.
 Rather than going on a thematic puzzle hunt to find unifying traces and tangential ideas, it will be more constructive to see the exhibition as a medley where each artist constitutes an independent voice, but which together become a whole with different rhythms, where breaks, harmonies, syncopes, punctuation and dissonances wind around, above and within each other to form a larger whole than the individual image or sub-project.